nucleoplic substitution header image

 Mechanism to show how ammonia can act as a nucleophile and as a base in its reactions with halogenalkanes or alkyl halides.

 However this is not the end of the story for this reaction.
-If you follow the mechanism you can clearly see that the ammonia simply swaps a hydrogen atom for a methyl group or if a different halogenalkane was used, for example bromoethane, then an ethyl group would replace a hydrogen on the ammonia to form ethylamine.
+If you follow the mechanism you can clearly see that the ammonia simply swaps a hydrogen atom for a methyl group or if a different halogenalkane was used, for example bromoethane, then an ethyl group would replace a hydrogen atom on the ammonia to form ethylamine.

-The problem is the product of the reaction, the primary amine is a stronger base and a better nucleophile than ammonia.
+The problem is the product of the reaction; the primary amine is a stronger base and a better nucleophile than ammonia.
 So as the reaction proceeds its concentration will increase and it will take over from ammonia in the reaction mechanism.
 This will mean that one of the hydrogen atoms on the primary amine will be replaced by an alkyl group to form a secondary amine, this is outlined below:

 Mechanism for the reaction of a halogenalkane and an amine, nucleophilic substitution.

 I am sure you can see where this going!
-The product of the reaction above, the dimethylamine is a better nucleophile than the primary amine, methylamine.
-This means that as the concentration of the secondary amine, dimethylamine increases it will take over from the methylamine and form the tertiary amine trimethylamine.
+The product of the reaction above, the dimethylamine is a better nucleophile than the primary amine; methylamine.
+This means that as the concentration of the secondary amine; dimethylamine increases it will take over from the methylamine and form the tertiary amine trimethylamine.
 Even here the reaction will not stop!
 The trimethylamine will continue to react with the bromomethane and form the quaternary ammonium salt where all the hydrogen atoms from the original ammonia molecule have been replaced by -methyl groups.

 Key Points